Azure/azurestack-powershell/Azs.Compute.Admin/docs/Get-AzsDisk.md

 ```

 ### -ScaleUnit
-The source scale unit which the resource belongs to.
+The scale unit which the resource belongs to.

 ```yaml
 Type: System.String